 | Germany | ~€0.17/km | ~€0.06/km (home ~€0.30/kWh) | ~€1,320/year |

 The fuel saving looks great on paper — and it’s real, if you charge at home.
-But fuel savings are just one of six cost categories that matter in total cost of ownership.
+But fuel savings are just one of five cost categories that matter in total cost of ownership.
+Public DC fast-charging can cost 2–3x the home rate, which significantly erodes the saving for apartment dwellers.

 | Cost Category | EV (5-Year Total) | Gas Car (5-Year Total) | Winner |